bloeys/wavy/README.md

     mySound.PlaySync()

     //Since the sound finished playing, lets reset to start
     //by seeking to 0% then play again.
-Seeking to 0.5 then playing will start from the middle the sound. mySound.SeekToPercent(0)
+Seeking to 0.5 then playing
+    //will start from the middle the sound. mySound.SeekToPercent(0)
     mySound.PlayAsync()